crossminer/FOCUS/README.md

 Authors: Phuong T. Nguyen, Juri Di Rocco, Claudio Di Sipio, Davide Di Ruscio, and Massimiliano Di Penta

-which is an extension of the following paper paper, which has been accepted and published in the Proceedings of the 41st International Conference on Software Engineering (ICSE 2019):
+which is an extension of the following paper, which has been accepted and published in the Proceedings of the 41st International Conference on Software Engineering (ICSE 2019):

 _FOCUS: A Recommender System for Mining API Function Calls and Usage Patterns_